abanoub1555/ecommerce_project/README.md

-i.
-What time users are most likely make an order or using the ecommerce app? select count(test.order_fact.order_id)as hourlyorders_count , test.time_dim_n.hour from
+2--- What time users are most likely make an order or using the ecommerce app? select count(test.order_fact.order_id)as hourlyorders_count , test.time_dim_n.hour from
 	test.order_fact